 The Commission reviewed the list of obligations to be assessed as part of the Compliance Monitoring Scheme (CMS) in Annex 2 of CMM 2024-13.
 The Commission agreed to add paragraph 16 of the Pacific Saury CMM, paragraph 31 of the HSBI CMM, paragraphs 5, 7, 9, and 11 of the Anadromous Species CMM, paragraph 3 of the Chub Mackerel CMM, and provisions related to bycatch reporting across CMMs, while noting that paragraph 2 of the Vessel Registry CMM did not have full agreement from Members.

-The TCC Chair noted that some conforming changes would be required to update paragraph numbers in existing obligations to align with amended CMMs.
+The TCC Chair noted that some conforming changes would be required to update paragraph numbers and language in existing obligations to align with amended CMMs.

 Regarding the new VMS entry and exit reporting requirement, the Commission agreed that this obligation would take effect from 1 April 2026 and would be added to the list of obligations to be assessed after that date.